dimas-prates/dimas-prates/README.md

 <!-- ![](https://komarev.com/ghpvc/?username=dimas-prates&label=PROFILE+VIEWS) -->

-- &#128188; Currently looking for a Job as Developer
+- &#128188; Currently looking for a Job as a Developer

 - &#128170; 4 years of experience related to linux's servers

-- &#9889; Fun fact: I can solve Rubik's cube.
+- &#9889; Fun fact: I can solve Rubik's cube

 - &#128187; Buggers gonna bug!